darconeous/libnyoci/README.md

 	$ brew tap darconeous/embedded
 	$ brew install libnyoci --HEAD

-Node: This is mostly for people who just want to use `nyocictl` (described below).
-If you want to compile against LibNyoci, you'll currently need to grab the sources and build against them directly.

 ## Getting Started ##

 The best way to get started is to have a look at some example code